 This order of treatment can be very important!
 Whereas, had he just treated the qi deficiency and ignored the Liver qi stagnation, it might not have worked, or given only temporary relief.
 Theoretically, it could even have made it worse.

-Still: I've known patients who to my eyes were manic but who had been diagnosed as 'depressed'.
+Still: I’ve known patients who to my eyes were manic but their doctor had diagnosed them as ‘depressed’.

 What’s it like and where does it come from?